 The Board/Company Secretary is appointed by the Directors on such terms as they agree in accordance with company law.
 Any Secretary so appointed may be removed by them at any stage.
-The Secretary will serve on a voluntary basis and without salary.
 He/she is entitled to be reimbursed for all reasonable expenses incurred in the performance of the Secretary's role.